GPCR-ModSim/pymodsim/README.md

 5. To make sure that your AlphaFold and PPM installation is understood by **PyModSim** you will need to specify the path to where the sofware is installed in your system.
-To do this you will need to edit the settings.py file with any text editor (ìviî and ìemacsî are common options in the unix environment).
+To do this you will need to edit the settings.py file with any text editor (‚Äúvi‚Äù and ‚Äúemacs‚Äù are common options in the unix environment).
 Make sure that only one line is uncommented, looking like: PPM_PATH = /apps/PPM_3.0 Provided that in your case PPM is installed in /apps.
-The program will prepend this line to the binaries names, so calling ì/apps/PPM_3.0/immers should point to that binary.
+The program will prepend this line to the binaries names, so calling ‚Äú/apps/PPM_3.0/immers should point to that binary.

 ### Auxiliary Modules